karm435/invoiceco.github.io/_pages/presskit.md

 # Press Kit
 <br>

-Help Invoice Co grow!
+Help InvoEase grow!
 I’m Karmjit, the developer of this app.
 I’m the only developer of the app so I really appreciate your help.
 If you have any questions just message me on [twitter]([http://twitter](https://twitter.com/CodeWithKarma))

 ## Description
-Welcome to Invoice Co, your all-in-one solution for seamless invoice management.
+Welcome to InvoEase, your all-in-one solution for seamless invoice management.

 This user-friendly app empowers business owners to effortlessly create professional invoices, efficiently manage client information, organize line items with precision, and customize currency preferences to suit your business needs.
-With Invoice Co, generating and sending invoices in PDF format has never been more convenient.
+With InvoEase, generating and sending invoices in PDF format has never been more convenient.

-Simplify your billing process and elevate your business efficiency with Invoice Co today
+Simplify your billing process and elevate your business efficiency with InvoEase today

 ## Screenshots & Assets